If you really want to know the truth I think the happiest people might be those not always working so hard to be happy.

 Mechanics always have the same kinds of names.
 Al or Bud or Junior.
 You’d never expect to see an Elliot or a Theodore working in an auto shop.
 I don’t know.
 I’m sure there are doctors and lawyers named Vern or Lew, and mechanics named Alexander or Earnest.

-Then I half jokingly say, “you wanna buy it?”
+Then I half-jokingly say, “you wanna buy it?”

 Everything shifted.
-The arrangement of his features, all of them I’d guess, just slightly moved in a way that said loudly he wanted my car.
+The arrangement of his features, all of them I’d guess, just slightly moved in a way that said quite loudly he wanted my car.

 It’s like he had been listening, but when I asked if he wanted to buy the car he heard me.

 It was the typical thing to expect when someone wants to low-ball you.
 Anyway, we did the dance around the price.
 And he offered me $200 less than my asking price.
 I had told him yesterday I was firm on the price.
 I hate that.
-Haggling over $200 wasn’t worth it to me so I gave him his price because I was growing to like Bud, and I wasn’t in the mood to fight with him over money.
+Haggling over $200 wasn’t worth it to me so I gave him his price because I was growing to like Bud, and I wasn’t in the mood to fight with him over two-hundred bucks.

 Anyway, he hands me a big wad of cash.
 There’s nothing like the feeling of a big wad of $100 bills.
 I felt like my dad for a few hours; Dad always carried around a few thousand dollars in his pocket.